 Recent changes to the road network have been designed to reduce the amount of through traffic in the city centre while providing easier access to the multi-storey car parks at John Lewis, Castle Mall and Rose Lane.
 This has seen changes to how cars and other general traffic move around the city.

-Get real-time information about parking spaces available at all the main pay and display and Park and Ride sites across the city.
-This site shows the capacity of the car parks and how many spaces are free so if your usual parking place of choice is full, you can head straight to an alternative and avoid unnecessary queuing.
+Get information about parking spaces available at pay and display sites across the city.
+This site shows the capacity of the car parks and how many spaces are free.

 For those living in the wider Norwich area, First Eastern Counties runs a network of 10 colour-coded routes offering frequent, direct links with the city centre, rail station and many other popular destinations.
 Discount fares are available for anyone under 20, and High5 tickets offer a day’s travel for up to five people (maximum two adults) at less than the cost of two adult return tickets.

 Norfolk Liftshare has been set up by Norfolk County Council to help you get around the county by sharing car journeys.
 The service is free and available to all who live, work and travel in and around Norfolk.
 The site matches you up with potential partners as a driver or passenger – choose to share car journeys as little or as often as you like, with whoever you like!

 This parking app shows all the on-street and off-street parking in major cities in the UK.
 Simply download the app for free on either Android or iPhone and find Norwich on the map to get information about all the available parking spaces and tariffs.
 In addition to standard parking, it also shows disabled parking bays, electric car charge points, motorbike bays and the nearest petrol stations.
 It’s a good way to locate alternative parking options when the main multi-storeys are full.